conradakunga/Blog/_posts/2021-10-21-saving-collections-of-primitives-in-entity-framework-core.md

 There are two ways around this problem:

-# Create A Wrapper Object
+# 1: Create A Wrapper Object

-The first is to create a wrapper class for the `Hobby`, and then change the collection to be of this new type rather than a `string`.
+The first is to create a wrapper class for the `Hobby`, and then change the type of the collection to be of this new type rather than a `string`.

 This we do like so: